RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng9p8m4/

-People imagining that a VPN within USA to reach Reddit won'tbe detectable.
+People imagining that a VPN within USA to reach Reddit won't be detectable.
 Magical thinking.
 Directly making changes to Reddit servers by order of the federal government as anti-terrorism can be done without public notice.
-Even an operationg system update can be ordered.
+Even an operating system update can be ordered.
 Mobile networks and land lines ordered.
 No-identity social media can be banned.
 People need to face up that there has been no high road taken.
 Being willing to die for goodness is important to comprehend.
 Standing up for hate and dehumanization of out-groups has lead us here.
 These are mind problems of the human brain,not just USA.
-Domestic Russia self-harm and mindsets of attacking Ukraine are a threaet to all humanity.
+Domestic Russia self-harm and mindsets of attacking Ukraine are a threat to all humanity.
 Malala in Swat Valley Pakistan is one of the few to get on the world stage and sing John Lennon's Imagine song to current times and in detail.
 Palestine had a hate and terror problem that taught Israel to hate harder.
 Palestine did not stand up for Malala's messages of October 8,, 2013 - a decade earlier.
 We are originating a world of hate, humanity is communicating the world over on the WWW that we prize hate.
 Putin won, Surkov won, since year 2013.
 The USA in 2025 is broadcasting "Hate Rules, Adopt Hate" as a role model.

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng9uz66/